 Fargas, 43, was raised in Oak Ridge, Tenn., by her mother, Jean Fargas.
 She and her husband Justin Fargas are the proud parents of a daughter, Justice Simone Fargas, who was born on March 6, 2012.

 Fargas has a younger sister, Simone, brother-in-law, Kirk and niece, Khayla.
-Her uncle, Mike, played 11 seasons in the NFL as a linebacker.
-He currently serves as the linebackers coach for the Arizona Cardinals.
+Her uncle, Mike Caldwell, played 11 seasons in the NFL as a linebacker.
+He currently serves as the assistant head coach/inside linebackers coach for the New York Jets.

 The Nikki Fargas File